drigberg/go_gomoku/README.md

 This game implements the Swap variation.
 First, Player 1 places two black stones and one white.
 Then,  Player 2 can choose to either play a white stone or pass the turn and play as black instead.
 This helps to eliminate the advantage inherent in playing first!

 # BUILD
-Just run `go build .` to build to the app!
+Just run `go build .` to build the app!

 # CONNECT
 Run `./go_gomoku -play` to start the client!
 The environment variables `HOST` and `PORT` can be used to connect to a specific server.
 By default, the client will try to connect to `http://localhost:5000` for debugging.